kevinlylyxf/vim/vim.md

     C-b     Send the prefix key
     C-o     Rotate through the panes
     ...

+    With the -N form, only keys in the root and prefix key tables are listed by default tmux lsk -N   在shell中查看的结果和C-b ?查看的结果一样
     ```

 - `bind-key` commands can be used to set a key binding, either interactively or most commonly from the configuration file.
 Like `list-keys`, `bind-key` has a `-T` flag for the key table to use.
 If `-T` is not given, the key is put in the `prefix` table; the `-n` flag is a shorthand for `-Troot` to use the `root` table.